meedan/credibilitycoalition.org/README.md

 If you have issues you might want to see extra logging in.
 To run middleman directly without the `npm start` shortcut, to see more logging details: do `bundle exec middleman --verbose`.

+## Adding a new member avatar

+Update the contributor JSON.

+Convert the image to a reasonably sized square aspect ratio (200x200); to do a batch, you can use imagemagick in a bash script like this:

+      for i in *; do convert "$i" -geometry 200x200^ -gravity center -crop 200x200+0+0 "$i"; done

 ## Adding a new partner logo

     - Use an svg file if possible, and optimize it with svgo.